 - Start by sifting your matcha powder.
 It clumps easily, and the clumps can be difficult to whisk away, so this step will help make your matcha latte smooth, creamy & lump-free.

-- Add the matcha to a mug, and pour hot, recently boiled water over it.
-Whisk vigorously until the matcha green tea powder is fully dispersed and there’s a foamy layer on top.
+- Add the matcha to a mug, and pour in hot, recently boiled water over it.
+Whisk vigorously until the matcha green tea powder is fully dispersed.
 You want to move your whisk in an up-and-down or side-to-side motion, not the usual circular pattern, in order to get your matcha to foam.

 - Pour the warmed coconut milk over the foamy water (almond milk is good too!) and whisk again to froth the milk.

 - Taste your latte and decide how much sweetener you want to add, if any.
 I like mine with a drop of maple syrup.